Srisrinivasa/expense-manager/README.md

 ## Description

-An application manage the expenses.
+An to application manage the expenses.

 ## Getting Started